harrycresswell/harry/content/writing/hugo-netlify-redirects.md

 Alternatively you might decide to add the redirects to a [netlify.toml](https://docs.netlify.com/configure-builds/file-based-configuration/) configuration file at the root of your project.

 Both approaches will result in the same outcome.
 However the benefit of the first option is that it’s portable and recognised outside of the Netlify ecosystem.
-This would make life much easier if you ever decide to move away from Hugo.
+This would make life much easier if you ever decide to move away from Netlify.

 The downside is you can’t configure quite as much as you can inside your `netlify.toml`.
 In my case I don’t need to do much more than the very basics.
 I know I can do everything I need to do with a `_redirects` file, so I decided to go with that.